sachinsu/twitterexport/readme.md

     * be easy to use and maintain

 * Notes,
     * Due to Daily DM Limit, Follower details will have to be persisted alongside flag indicating if DM has been sent.
-Mysql is being used but SQLITE is good candidate here from simplicity perspective.
+SQLIte is used from simplicity perspective.
     * There should be a scheduled job that will send the DM upto daily DM Limit.
 At the same time, it needs to refetch any new followers and push them in the flow (reconcile).
     * Potentially, this could be extended to other social media providers other than twitter.
     * Milestones,